Kunming's Eternal Spring: A Three-Day Escape

 Where to Stay Tonight

-Central location provides easy access to major attractions, restaurants, and public transportation for the Stone Forest trip tomorrow
+Central location with easy walking access to major city attractions, dining, and public transport hubs.

 2